mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	sage: (m+1).factor()
 	2^19

 We use an ``=`` to assign the value on the right to the variable on the left.
-Having declared a variable, we can reference by using its name, as seen above.
+Having declared a variable, we can reference it by using its name, as seen above.

 SageMath allows us to re-assign a different value to a variable. ::